What Percent Of Road Rage Incidents Involve A Firearm

 Tip 5: Report Aggressive Driving.
 If you witness an incident of aggressive driving or road rage, report it to law enforcement.
 Providing law enforcement with information about aggressive drivers can help them identify and address dangerous behavior on the road.

 When reporting an incident, provide as much detail as possible, including the date, time, and location of the incident, as well as a description of the vehicle and the driver.
-If you have a dashcam, provide the footage to law enforcement as evidence.
+Worth adding: if you have a dashcam, provide the footage to law enforcement as evidence.
 Remember, reporting aggressive driving can help make the roads safer for everyone.

 FAQ